kristian-lange-tw/JATOS_docs_v3/pages/Change-studys-members.md

 ![Change study's members button](images/change_studys_members_button.png)

-In this menu you can add single users by their email address.
+In this menu you can add single users by their username.
 Of course this works only if this is already a JATOS user.
-For privacy reasons JATOS never shows the email address in the member list.
+For privacy reasons JATOS never shows the username (which is often an email address) in the member list.

 A single user is removed by unchecking the checkbox in front of its name.